 Work like a dog and forget the rest

-Despite the efforts of many to raise awareness of this issue and help employees find this kind of balance, tiring yourself out at work is still considered the hallmark of a “loyal” employee, or .
+Despite the efforts of many nonprofit organizations to raise awareness of this issue and help employees find this kind of balance, tiring yourself out at work is still considered the hallmark of a “loyal” employee, or at least to most business leaders.
 In fact, a lot of them still believe that the ideal employee for them is one that prioritizes work over their personal lives.
 To them, a “hardworking” employee is one that has very little social life, few personal commitments, and doesn’t go back home until way after the end of the workday.

 But this begs the question: does it have to be this way?
 Should being good at your job translate to having little to no family, personal, or social life?
 The short answer is, no. You can actually be a great employee without needing to sacrifice your personal time with yourself, family, or friends.